zaldre/blog/content/posts/gateway.md

 ---

 That's all for this post.
-Hope you found it useful.
-If there's any information you want clarified, thoughts, opinions, please do let me know
+I hope you found it useful.
+If there's any information you want clarified, thoughts, or opinions, please do let me know.

 <a href="mailto:zaldre@zaldre.com">zaldre@zaldre.com</a>